nehemiah888/rtx5090aitest/README.md

 - benchmark_timm_models_train.py: This script is the core benchmarking tool.
 It measures the training speeds of various deep - learning models (such as VGG16, ResNet50, etc.) with different precisions (FP32 and FP16).
 Users can choose to use gpu caching for faster data loading or run the training without gpu caching.
 The script iterates over the training data, performs forward and backward passes, and records the time taken to calculate the training speed.

 - benchmark_timm_models_inference.py: Focuses on benchmarking the inference speeds of models.
 It loads the validation data, moves a portion of it to the GPU, and measures how fast the models can generate predictions in both FP32 and FP16 precisions.

+- test_gpu_llm_token_rate.py: using ollama to test the gpu token rate.

+## Disclaimer
+Please note that the benchmark results provided in this README are based on our testing environment and may vary depending on hardware configurations and other factors.
+We encourage users to conduct their own benchmarking to ensure accurate and up-to-date results.
+For any questions or concerns, please feel free to contact us.